-Published On: Monday, December 18, 2017|Categories: Education Info, Learning Environment, Parents, Student Health, Teachers, Tenney Subscribers|
+Published On: Monday, December 18, 2017|Categories: Learning Environment, Education Info, Parents, Student Health, Teachers, Tenney Subscribers|

 For every teacher and administrator in our school, the goal is to build an environment where every student is able to achieve their maximum potential.
 That goal isn’t as simple as it sounds!
 Some kids are able to get A’s without putting in any effort at all.
 Other kids struggle to get B’s and C’s on a regular basis.
 Learning to embrace each student for their potential and offer them the tools for success is an ongoing process, but there’s one thing that has worked against many schools in the past: labeling kids as “smart.”